gicLAB/SECDA-TFLite/README.md

 * These configurations are stored within '/tensorflow/.vscode/launch.json' (to launch) and /tensorflow/.vscode/task.json (to compile), you can edit these to change the parameters to compile and launch the the end to end simulation.
 * There are some configurations already prepared to run the VM,SA and FC-GEMM accelerator with the simulation delegates

+# Internal Developer Info
+* Accelerator Design source code can be found inside the respective simulation delegate
+  * Note: we use the same source files for HLS, we manually define __SYNTHESIS__ before HLS